Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 for all primes $p>d$, all $m>1$ and all primitive $\psi:\FF_p[t]/(t^m)\to \CC^\times$.
 For $m< d$, note that

 For $m< d$, we thus find by (\ref{eq:count0}) that

-and (\ref{bound:SfNd+2:t}) follows when $m<d$ and $p$ is large (compared to $d$ and $n$, namely so that the constant $c_1$ is eaten by the extra saved power of $p$).
+and (\ref{bound:SfNd+2:t}) follows when $m<d$ and $p$ is large enough so that the constant $c_1$ is eaten by the extra saved power of $p$ coming from (\ref{eq:countP}).
 We now treat the case that $m=d$.
-If $p>d$ is such that the reduction of $f$ modulo $p$ is smooth homogeneous, then there is nothing left to prove since then $E_f(t^m,\psi)=E^{P_0}_f(t^m,\psi) =p^{-n}=p^{-mn/d}$, with $P_0=\{0\}$.
-If the reduction of $f$ modulo $p$ is not homogeneous, and, $p$ is larger than $d$, then there is a constant $c_2$ (depending only on $n$ and $d$) such that
+If $p>d$ is such that the reduction of $f$ modulo $t$ is smooth homogeneous of degree $d$, then $C_p=\{0\}$ and there is nothing left to prove since then $E_f(t^m,\psi)=E^{P_0}_f(t^m,\psi) \le p^{-n}=p^{-mn/d}$, with $P_0=\{0\}$.
+If the reduction of $f$ modulo $t$ is not homogeneous of degree $d$, and, $p$ is larger than $d$, then there is a constant $c_2$ (depending only on $n$ and $d$) such that

 for all $P$ in $C_p$ and all primitive $\psi$.
-Indeed, this follows from the worst case of (\ref{eq:deligne-ga}) applied to $E^P_f(t^m,\psi)$, after rewriting it as a finite field exponential sum.
-The case $m=d$ for (\ref{bound:SfNd+2:t}) follows, where the constant $c_2$ is eaten by the extra saved power of $p$.
-For $d=m+1$, when we rewrite $E^P_f(t^m,\psi)$ for $P\in C_p$ as a finite field exponential sum over $(m-1)n$ variables running over $\FF_p$, we can again apply (\ref{eq:deligne-ga}), now in $n(m-1)$ variables and with highest degree part $f_d$ which has singular locus of dimension $n(m-2)$ when seen inside $\AA^{n(m-1)}$.
+Indeed, this follows from the worst case of (\ref{eq:deligne-ga}) applied to $E^P_f(t^m,\psi)$, after rewriting it as a finite field exponential sum as explained just above the proposition.
+The case $m=d$ for (\ref{bound:SfNd+2:t}) follows, where the constant $c_2$ is eaten by the extra saved power of $p$ coming from $d\ge 3$ and (\ref{eq:countPPP}).
+For $d=m+1$, when we rewrite $E^P_f(t^m,\psi)$ for $P\in C_p$ as a finite field exponential sum over $(m-1)n$ variables running over $\FF_p$, we can again apply (\ref{eq:deligne-ga}), now in $n(m-1)$ variables and with highest degree part $f_d$ which has singular locus of dimension $n(m-2)$ inside $\AA^{n(m-1)}$.
 Since $d\ge 3$, we again can use the extra saved power of $p$ to obtain (\ref{bound:SfNd+2:t}) and the proposition is proved. \end{proof}

+The transfer principle for bounds from Theorem 3.1 of \cite{CGH4} can be applied to compare the exponential sums $E_f(p^m,\xi)$ and $E_f(t^m,\psi)$; we will use it in the following basic form.
+Recall that a Presburger subset $A$ of $\NN$ is a Boolean combination of congruence classes and subintervals of $\NN$. \begin{cor}[\cite{CGH4}] Let $g$ a homogeneous polynomial over $\ZZ$, of degree $d>1$ and in $n$ variables.
+Consider a real number $\sigma>0$ and a Presburger subset $A\subset \NN$.
+Then the following two statements are equivalent. \begin{enumerate} \item There exist constants $c$ and $M$ such that for all primes $p>M$ and all polynomials $f$ in $\ZZ_p[x_1,\ldots,x_n]$ of degree $d$ and with $f_d=g$, one has